Our experts are here to help

 1. Clean Air Filters Regularly

-Neglected filters can actually do more harm by damaging motors or requiring other repairs.
+Gently vacuum or wash the reusable filters or replace disposable filters.
+A clean filter helps appliances perform as designed while extending the lifespan of parts.
+Neglected filters can do more harm by damaging motors or requiring other repairs.
 Do not forget about filters, even in appliances like microwaves that don’t get heavy use.

 2. Vacuum Vents and Interior Components

 Crevices and corners around fans, heating elements and moving parts inside are dust magnets.
-A simple vacuum helps remove debris that can disrupt performance and potentially cause overheating over time.
+A simple vacuum helps remove debris that can disrupt performance and cause overheating over time.
 Cleaning vents and interior areas prolong the life of appliances and systems.

 3. Check Drain Hoses and Disposals